Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Noise-induced oscillations

-Thomas's two conjectures can be understood intuitively using the schematic diagrams depicted in Fig. \ref{hysteresis}(a),(b).
-Since the gene switching rates $a(x)$ and $b(x)$ have distinct monotonicity in positive and negative feedback networks, the stable and unstable regions of the active and inactive states are also different in the two types of networks, each forming a hysteresis loop.
+Based on the stochastic hybrid model, Thomas' two conjectures can be understood intuitively using the schematic diagrams depicted in Fig. \ref{hysteresis}.
+Since the gene switching rates $a(x)$ and $b(x)$ have opposite monotonicity in positive and negative feedback networks, the stable and unstable regions for the active and inactive gene states are also different in the two types of networks, each forming a stochastic hysteresis loop.
 Here stable and unstable regions are defined as regions with slow and fast gene switching rates, respectively.
-In the presence of positive feedback, the stable attractors of the two gene states lie in the stable regions, forming bistability.
-In the presence of negative feedback, however, the stable attractors lie in the unstable regions.
-Before the protein level could approach a stable attractor, it has already entered the unstable region and thus will switch to the other gene state.
-With time, the protein level will fluctuate around the hysteresis loop, forming sustained oscillations.
-This understanding not only provides a theoretical complement to previous computational studies on relaxation oscillators, where similar hysteretic switch was found \cite{tsai2008robust}, but also is supported by previous experimental studies, which showed that the response of many cell cycle regulatory elements in \emph{Xenopus} are hysteretic \cite{sha2003hysteresis}.
+For positive feedback loops, the stable attractors for the two gene states lie in the stable regions, forming bimodality (Fig. \ref{hysteresis}(a)).
+For negative feedback loops, the stable attractors lie in the unstable regions.
+Before the protein level could approach a stable attractor, it has already entered the unstable region and thus will transition to the other gene state.
+With time, the protein level will fluctuate around the hysteresis loop, forming sustained oscillations (Fig. \ref{hysteresis}(b)).
+This understanding provides a theoretical complement to previous studies on relaxation oscillators, where similar hysteretic switch was found \cite{tsai2008robust}.
+However, the difference is that the hysteresis in relaxation oscillators comes from an additional positive feedback loop \cite{tsai2008robust}, while in our hybrid model (Fig. \ref{hysteresis}(b)), the network only has a negative feedback loop and the hysteresis is induced by gene state switching.
+In addition, relaxation oscillations are characterized by two alternating processes on different time scales: a long relaxation period during which the system approaches an equilibrium point, alternating with a short impulsive period in which the equilibrium point shifts \cite{ginoux2012van}.
+However, in our hybrid model, timescale separation is not necessary; on the contrary, very fast gene switching or protein degradation will destroy oscillations.

-Interestingly, we emphasize that our main results are also robust with respect to the specific gene expression model used.
-In some previous works \cite{friedman2006linking, mackey2013dynamic, jkedrak2016time, jia2017emergent}, the evolution of the protein concentration $x$ is modeled as a hybrid switching stochastic different equation (SDE):